justinelileikis/justinelileikis.github.io/README.md

 ## Compiling for production
 Navigate to the project folder and run `npm run build`.
 This will compile the product for production.
 The build folder is now ready to be deployed.

-OR
+## Deploying to github pages
 In the terminal, run this command `npm run deploy`.
-This command pushes your built file to the `gh-pagesbranch` on your remote repository.
+This command pushes your built file to the `master` on your remote repository.

 ## Project File Structure
 1. Everything in the `api` folder is for the product data API.